NC-State-Libraries-Workshops/ncsu_apprentice/_units/units.md

     layout: page                # Required.
 Specifies page.html in _layouts
     title: Creating A Workshop  # Title of the unit.

-    order: 4                    # Order of the unit relative to others.
+    order: 40                   # Order of the unit relative to others.
 Doesn't
                                 # need to be consecutive or start with zero
                                 # Units with -1, 0, 3, 7 will be sorted and
                                 # pages displayed as 1, 2, 3, 4.

-    duration: 20                # How long the unit is expected to take.
+    duration: 20                # How long the unit is expected to take in minutes.

     # If both of these are false, the unit is not used at all.
-    # Pagination and ordering of units is relative to the grouping.
+    # Pagination and ordering of units is relative to the others.
     # So tutorial pages are ordered and paginated only with other
     # tutorial pages.
 Same with instructor notes.
     tutorial: true              # If it is displayed on the online tutorial